daniel-xyz/vitrino-web/README.md

 ### Getting started

 Create an account on github.com if you don't have one.
-If you use an IDE like Intellij which has a github integration, the login to your github account is quite convenient.
-Otherwise, if you have to use the command line, here's help: https://help.github.com/articles/set-up-git/
+If you use an IDE like IntelliJ which has a github integration, the login to your github account is quite convenient.
+Otherwise, if you have to use the command line and need help, take a look here: https://help.github.com/articles/set-up-git/

 If your github account is authenticated, clone the project via git: